 - The Tabletop RPG Jovian Chronicles has one on Mars, but the one on Earth proved to be too difficult to engineer in the high terrestrial gravity and thick atmosphere.
 Earth uses "Skyhooks", shorter versions, where the top is in low orbit, and the bottom flies in the stratosphere, moving cargo between high-altitude planes and low-flying spacecraft.

 - A Shadowrun supplement had several Mega Corps planning to build a Space Elevator atop Mt.
 Kilimanjaro, over objections of some of the most powerful nature spirits in Africa.
+As of the 2070s(4th edition), the Kilimanjaro Mass Driver is up and functioning, though the spirits haven't stopped fighting over the territory.

 - Transhuman Space has the Olympus Project in Kenya, although it hasn't been completed yet.
 As in other examples, there's a completed elevator on Mars, linking Diemos to New Shanghai.